 I know it is quite confusing to see such differences in the charts.
-This amount of conflicting information is the main reason I set up energiseforlife.com and I believe our chart (based on the research of the Alkaline Diet pioneer, Dr Young) is the most accurate.
+This amount of conflicting information is the main reason I set up Live Energized and I believe my chart is the most accurate.

 The reason that other charts show such disparity is because they base their classifications on the readings for the Potential Renal Acid Load research (PRAL).
 This is not an accurate source for this purpose.
 The reason for this is, to test for PRAL they basically burn the food at an extreme temperature and then take a read of the ‘ash’ that is left behind and what it’s pH is.

 While this does give a read of its alkalinity from the mineral content of the food, this is only half the picture.
 By burning it at such a high temperature they also burn away all of the most acid-causing content of the food, namely sugar.
 That is why on some charts high sugar fruits are listed as alkaline.
 Bananas for instance are high in the alkaline mineral potassium, BUT they are also 25% sugar which makes them very acidifying when we consume them.